 Complex Post Traumatic Stress Disorder

 Complex PTSD develops in response to chronic traumatisation over the course of months or years.
 The trauma can include emotional, physical or sexual abuse.
-Children growing up in a narcissistic household will experience ongoing trauma from the emotional neglect alone.
 There are exceptional circumstances in which adults can develop Complex PTSD, but it is mostly seen in those whose trauma occurred in childhood.
 When children go through prolonged trauma the brain is still developing and it interrupts the natural course of their psychological and neurological development.

 Psychological effects of Complex PTSD include hypervigilance, this is where the person is always on high alert both mentally and physically as they are constantly on the lookout for danger.
 They may have a hyper awareness of sounds, facial expressions or the atmosphere in a room.
 They may have an exaggerated startle response, or they may be triggered by people arguing or shouting.
 This will trigger the nervous system into producing all the chemicals necessary and getting the body ready for the fight, flight, freeze or submit response.
 Complex PTSD means the person can feel easily overwhelmed and less resilient to life’s issues.
 They may worry extensively about what may happen, they may have nightmares and flashbacks to the trauma, and they may feel depressed or hopeless about the future.
 They can also be irritable and quick to anger and may have problems sleeping.